Pritamgajare/Compare_classificationalgos/README.md

 ## Implementation

 Each classification algorithm is implemented separately with detailed comments and explanations.
-The goal is to showcase how these algorithms can be implemented both with and without external libraries.
+The goal is to showcase how these algorithms can be implemented both with and without external libraries and how different algorithm can give differnet accuracy for a particular datase.

 Happy coding!